yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/teamsapp-list.md

 }
 ```

-### Example 3: List applications with the associated app definitions and progress in the staging approval pipeline
+### Example 3: List applications with the associated app definitions and progress in the review approval pipeline

 #### Request